johnrsibert/JonzPandemic/index.md

 Meanwhile, some of the plots can be found on my [repository on GitHub](https://github.com/johnrsibert/SIR-Models/tree/master/PlotsToShare).
 **Have a look, download, share,** and let me know if you'd like something specific.
+I update most graphs frequently.

 Why bother doing this?
+I'm sure not trying to compete with the New York Times.
+Rather I'm trying to satisfy ny curiosity, and I would like to share with others.
-The data seem show that if you contact the Covid-19, you have about a 2% probability of dying within three weeks.
-There is a lot of uncertainty in mortality rate, particulaly on the upper end.
+Most importantly, the data seem show that if you contact the Covid-19, you have about a 2% probability of dying within three weeks.
+This the optimistic guess.
+The distribution is skewed, and the the upper tail is pretty big [see below](https://johnrsibert.github.io/JonzPandemic/#risk-of-death).
 The data also seem to show that the spread of the virus can be slowed by implementation of policies that aim to change individual behavior.
-Finally, the data seem to show that front-line health workers have learned to improve treatment of the disease to reduce mortality.
+Finally, the data seem to show that front-line health workers have learned how to improve treatment of the disease to reduce mortality.
 So while the situation seems scary, especially so as we move into winter, there is reason to be optimistic.
-We can slow the spread of infection, we can survive the infection if we get prompt care, and, best of all, a vaccine is in sight.
+We can protect ourselves with masks, we can slow the spread of infection, we can survive the infection if we get prompt care, and, best of all, a vaccine is in sight.
 So please have a look at this stuff, stay safe, and I'll see you all in person when we emerge into the light at the end of this tunnel.

 ## Prevalence
 The number of cases and the number of deaths are two common measures of the extent or prevalence of an epidemic.
 The [Times data repository](https://github.com/nytimes/covid-19-data) is an easy starting point to explore prevalence.
-The following two plots are examples of different trends in the spread of Covid-19 in the two most populous counties in the United states.
+The following /plots are examples of different trends in the spread of Covid-19 in the two most populous counties in the United states.
 The upper panel of each plot shows the number of new cases reported each day as vertical blue lines.
 The saw-tooth appearance of the vertical bars is smoothed by with an 11 day moving average shown as the heavy blue line marked "11da.